-Fulton County employees will be paid bi-weekly during the calendar year; provided, however, that the County Manager may approve other pay cycles for designated departments where such cycles are necessary and justified by the nature of the department's operations.
+Employees will be paid bi-weekly during the calendar year; provided, however, that the County Manager may approve other pay cycles for designated departments where such cycles are necessary and justified by the nature of the department's operations.

 B. Computation